uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 [alternatives]: #alternatives

 - SQL or NoSQL DB?
-  - Reporting tools often support postgresql directly why we could not find a similar good support for NoSQL databases
+  - Reporting tools often support PostgreSQL directly why we could not find a similar good support for NoSQL databases
   - very limited knowledge in NoSQL makes it hard to decide for a technology we do not know
-  - use case seems better to fit of SQL (based on a very limted knowledge about NoSQL databases)
+  - use case seems better to fit of SQL (based on a very limited knowledge about NoSQL databases)
-  - no obvious killerfeatures provided by NoSQL which we want to use
+  - no obvious killer features provided by NoSQL which we want to use

 # Unresolved questions
 [unresolved]: #unresolved-questions

+- Is implementation in Java with Hibernate possible and fast enough for
+  * filling the report table in a single Server?
+  * to collect the data from multiple single Servers and insert them into the Hub DB?

+- should we use the same tooling for the DB schema as we use for the main Uyuni Schema?

-- localization for reporting data?
+- where and how to configure the connection parameters for the reporting database
+  * on a single Server ?
+  * on the Hub for every managed single Server?